Dr. Nancy Reid, MHA, DHSc, PA-C, DFAAPA

 Results: There is sufficient evidence to postulate that bupropion is an effective treatment option for ADHD within the outpatient setting.

 Conclusion: Bupropion is an anti-depressant medication that has been traditionally utilized for depression, anxiety, smoking cessation, and weight loss.
 Several studies have demonstrated that bupropion is superior to placebo in the treatment of ADHD.
 Further research will need to be performed to evaluate the efficacy of bupropion versus traditional ADHD treatments as well as a head to head comparison of side effect profiles.

 Key Words: Attention Deficit Hyperactivity Disorder, Bupropion, Wellbutrin®

 Hile AL. Bupropion for the Treatment of ADHD.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.